Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 Contains startup services for local configuration and database connectivity.

-- `EnvValidationService` checks the local runtime configuration file and required values.
+- `EnvValidationService` checks the local runtime configuration file and required values, including `RECOVERY_KEY`.
 - `SQLValidationService` builds the JDBC connection values and tests the database connection.
 - `DBManager` stores the runtime database connection configuration and creates JDBC connections.
+- `HandleRecoveryKey` reads `RECOVERY_KEY` and hashes it with BCrypt.
 - `CheckForDefaultAccounts` checks whether starter admin accounts exist and triggers creation when needed.

 ### `app.Auth.Flow`